 *fondant cutters are found at most major craft stores, as are the rest of the supplies, though Americolor food coloring is primarily found in specialty stores and online.
 For tips on finding cookie decorating supplies, click here.
 For food coloring, click here.

 step one: bake your cookies

 On a floured surface, roll out your chilled dough about 3/8″ thick and use the fondant cutter to cut out your dots.
 Bake about 7 minutes according to recipe directions.
 Let cool.

 Make a frosting bag with 4 tip or use a ziploc for each color frosting.
 Tie closed with a rubber band.
 Pipe a dot on each cookie.
 This works best if you pick up and hold each cookie with the forefinger and thumb of your non-dominant hand while piping with your dominant hand.
 The cookies are so light they move around the tray otherwise.
 Let dry overnight.

 Put dots in a small favor bag, fold over the edge (you can use a sticker to close if preferred), and put in a pillow box or any container.
 The favor bag is important because the oils from the cookie will stain paper containers!

-To make the pillow box, print the template (pdf found here, and also at the end of this post).
+To make the pillow box, print the template (see link above, and also find at the end of this post).
 Each sheet makes 2 boxes.
 Cut out each along the outside lines.
 Lightly and precisely score the black lines on the inside of the shape with a craft knife.
 This is to make folding easier.
 Fold along the tab line along the right side of the box and the middle.
 Glue the box together along the tab line.
 Hold closed until dry.
 Puff open and fold in curved ends.